comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 # __Extra: Why a Conditional Random Field at the top?__

-Having independent classification decisions is limiting when there are strong dependencies across output labels, since you decide the label for a word independently from the previous given tags.

-For sequence labeling or general structured prediction tasks, it is beneficial to consider the correlations between labels in neighborhoods and jointly decode the best chain of labels for a given input sentence:

-- NER is one such task, since interpretable sequences of tags have constraints, e.g.: I-PER cannot follow B-LOC that would be impossible to model with independence assumptions;

-- Another example is in POS tagging, an adjective is more likely to be followed by a noun than a verb;
+Deciding the label for word independently of the label of any other word makes sense if correlations between consequtive labels are weak, but independent classification decisions is a limitation on model complexity that is not always appropriate.
+Strong dependencies between output labels can carry important information for the prediction task.
+For sequence labeling or structured prediction tasks in general, it is beneficial to consider the correlations between labels and jointly decode the best chain of labels for a given input sentence.
+NER is one such task since interpretable sequences of tags have constraints.
+For instance, `I-PER` cannot follow `B-LOC`.
+Another example is in POS tagging, an adjective is more likely to be followed by a noun than a verb.

-The idea of using a CRF at the top is to model tagging decisions jointly, that is the probability of a given label to a word depends on the features associated to that word (i.e., final word embedding) and the assigned tag the word before.

-This means that the CRF layer could add constrains to the final predicted labels ensuring they are valid.
-The constrains are learned by the CRF layer automatically based on the annotated samples during the training process.
+The idea of using a CRF at the top is to model tagging decisions jointly, that is the probability of a given label for a word depends on the features associated to that word (i.e. final word embedding) and the assigned tag the word(s) before.
+This means that the CRF layer could add constrains to the final predicted labels ensuring the tag _sequences_ are valid.
+The constraints are learned by the CRF layer automatically based on the annotated samples during the training process.

 ### __Emission score matrix__

-The output of the LSTM is given as input to the CRF layer, that is, a matrix $\textrm{P}$ with the scores of the LSTM of size $n \times k$, where $n$ is the number of words in the sentence and $k$ is the possible number of labels that each word can have, $\textrm{P}_{i,j}$ is the score of the $j^{th}$ tag of the $i^{th}$ word in the sentence.
+The output of the LSTM is given as input to the CRF layer, that is, a matrix $$\textrm{P}$$ with the scores of the LSTM of size $$n \times k$$, where $$n$$ is the number of words in the sentence and $$k$$ is the number of possible labels each word can have, and $$\textrm{P}_{i,j}$$ is the score of the $$j^{th}$$ tag of the $$i^{th}$$ word in the sentence.
 In the image below the matrix would be the concatenation of the yellow blocks coming out of each LSTM.

 <center>
 <figure>